-PHIL 1 Introduction to Philosophy 3 units 54 lecture hours
+PHIL 1 Introduction to Philosophy 3 units

 Introduces students to the nature and practice of philosophic inquiry by focusing on traditional philosophic issues from a multicultural perspective.
 Particular emphasis will be given to classic Western philosophers as well as classic Eastern sources.
 (L)